S4815162342/haskellbook-exercises/README.md

 # haskellbook-exercises 📚

-My solutions to exercises from **Haskell programming from first principles**.
-# Haskell Portfolio

-Welcome to my **Haskell Portfolio**, where I showcase my journey through functional programming and problem-solving using Haskell! 🚀
+Welcome to my **haskellbook portfolio**, where I showcase my journey through functional programming and problem-solving using Haskell! 🚀

-This repository contains my solutions to exercises from the book Haskell Programming from First Principles (a.k.a. the Haskell Book).
+This repository contains my solutions to exercises from the book **Haskell Programming from First Principles** (a.k.a. the Haskell Book).
 My goal is to create a collection of well-organized and reusable Haskell notebooks.

 ---